 How many licensed drivers are there in the US?

-Need to know how many drivers are in the USA?
+Need to know even more about how many drivers are in the USA?
 What’s the percentage of Americans with driver’s licenses?
-This information isn’t always easy to find, so we put some stats together on the number of licensed drivers in the USA in 2021 and how many Americans drive.
-This is a forecast of licensed drivers through 2023.
+This information isn’t always easy to find, so we put some stats together on the number of licensed drivers in the USA and how many Americans drive.

 Note: click for even more automotive aftermarket trends and stats on this page.